QubesOS/qubes-doc/en/customization/windows-template.md

     Ensure that you know what you are doing in this section as you may destroy by error your template root.img file.

     * If you ran ccleaner with "wipe free space", follow the following procedure:
-        # from dom0, go to /var/lib/templates-vm/yourtemplate
+        1. from dom0, go to /var/lib/templates-vm/yourtemplate
-	# copy root.img using the following command:
-	    cp --sparse=always root.img root.img.clean
+	2. copy root.img using the following command: cp --sparse=always root.img root.img.clean
-	# if the copy worked, you can move the new root file by running this command
-	    mv root.img.clean root.img
+	3. if the copy worked, you can move the new root file by running this command mv root.img.clean root.img

     * If don't managed to fill the free space with zeroes, you can follow the following *unsafe* undocumented procedure:
-	# from dom0, go to /var/lib/templates-vm/yourtemplate
+	1. from dom0, go to /var/lib/templates-vm/yourtemplate
-	# check the partitionning to identify the filesystem offset of root.img
+	2. check the partitionning to identify the filesystem offset of root.img
-	# mount the filesystem
+	3. mount the filesystem
-	# create a file with zeros inside the filesystem until the mounted filesystem is full
+	4. create a file with zeros inside the filesystem until the mounted filesystem is full
-	# remove the file
+	5. remove the file
-        # unmount the partition
+        6. unmount the partition
-	# make a copy of root.img in sparse mode.
+	7. make a copy of root.img in sparse mode.

-Data cleaning tasks (work in progress)

-Here is my recommendations on cleaning as much as data as possible.
-Note that cleaning could delete user history/preferences on some cases.

-I did not fully tested all the actions described here in Qubes R3 (I'm still installing / updating my Windows7 templates).

-    Run windows drive cleaner as Administrator.
-    Run ccleaner with all option set (it will also remove user history and preferences) Additionnal ccleaner config to remove windows updates uninstallers and WindowsUpdate temporary file (will be attached in next mail)
-    TemplateVM stripping:
-        from dom0 (unsafe): check the partitionning to identify the filesystem offset, mount the filesystem, create a file with zeros until the filesystem is full, remove the file, unmount the partition and make a copy of root.img in sparse mode (automatic with cp) (script will be attached in next mail). from the running TemplateVM: fill the unused space with zeros (I think ccleaner can do that), shutdown the vm, then in dom0, copy root.img in sparse mode (automatic with cp).